PacificBiosciences/FALCON/doc/falcon_manual.md

 ## Overlap filtering

-Not all overlap are "independent" so it is possible to impose some filtering step to reduce computation and assembly graph complexity.
+Not all overlaps are "independent" so it is possible to impose some filtering step to reduce computation and assembly graph complexity.
 For example, if a read is fully contained in another read, the overlap information between these two read does not provide extra information for re-constructing the genome.
-Also, due to the transitive property of the overlapping relations, many overlap information can be simply inferred.
+Also, due to the transitive property of the overlapping relations, much overlap information can be simply inferred.
 In fact, the first stage for constructing contigs are to remove the transitive reducible edges.
 It means that we might just needs the "best `n` overlaps" in the 5' or 3' ends.
 The `--bestn`